 Storage, therefore, becomes a critical component of Big Data solutions.
 The option is Hadoop Distributed File System (HDFS), a workhorse Apache ecosystem or Object storage that has gained wide popularity.
 Let us examine the value prepositions that they have to offer -

 |Object storage, on the other hand, is more vertically scalable.
 We can add storage to the existing servers, but it is not easy to add a Server, limiting horizontal scalability.
 Hence it needs the high-end storage server machines only, preferably NVMe.

 |HDFS has both compute and storage components.
 HDFS clusters will consist of a minimum of one Name node (More than one in high availability environments) with storage distributed across multiple data nodes

-|HDFS handles structured data such as sales figures for a region, linked to Product, Salesperson.
+|HDFS handles structured data such as sales figures for a region linked to Product and Salesperson.
 Folder hierarchies are similar to file systems, making them very transparent.
 It also handles 'Append,' i.e., adding records to the end of the table.

 |Although HDFS has now introduced Erasure coding, since it is relatively new, there is no reliable history of its effectiveness.
 Moreover, HDFS runs with commodity hardware, while Object Storage requires high-end storage.

 |HDFS has more moving parts, i.e., processors, memory, and storage, to provide horizontal scalability.
-For On-Prem also needs cooling and Electricity.
+On-Prem also needs cooling and Electricity.

 |Object storage comes in several flavors, each flavor coming from a vendor.
-Some examples are S3, ADLS, MinIo||HDFS||HDFS provides transparency and interoperability between offerings|
+Some examples are S3, ADLS, and MinIo.

 In conclusion, Object storage has presented an excellent option for storage, and my vote for it is under two conditions.
 First, the data is unstructured, semi-structured, and archiving.
-Second, the expected storage size runs upwards of 5 Penta bytes.
-For sub 5PB storage and where structured data is the prime need, HDFS is the way to go.
+Second, the expected storage size runs upwards of 5 Petabytes.
+For sub-5PB storage and where structured data is the prime need, HDFS is the way to go.
 However, if you're concerned about the long-term viability of HDFS or your vision is to migrate to S3, ALDS, or Snowflake, object storage is the better option.